-Applicant Response: No new utility connections are proposed.
+No new utility connections are proposed.

 As the project progresses through the review, additional details regarding utility infrastructure are needed in response to the Yarmouth Water District and the Town Engineer.
-The DPW Director also questions whether the renovated building will be served by natural gas and whether the underground propane tanks noted on the site plans need to be removed or relocated to support the expansion.
+The DPW Director also requests that if Underground Storage Tanks (UST's) are on site, as referenced in the geotechnical report, that they should be addressed and removed per the MDEP regulations, and their placement confirmed and documented on site plans in the final submission.